anchoranalysis/javadoc/README.md

 Please see the relevant section of the [Developer Guide](https://www.anchoranalysis.org/developer_guide_repositories_javadoc.html) for updating and usage instructions.

-## Adding new module
+## Adding a new module

-To add a new Java module to the doc, please update the following:
+To add a new Java module to the automatically-generated documentation, please update the following:

 * The `pom.xml` in the repository root, adding the modules to the respective variables.
+Note the trailing semi-colon.
 * The `anchor-all-except-gui/pom.xml` adding a `<module>` entry for the respective modules (unless GUI-related).
 * The `OTHER_DIRECTORY/pom.xml` adding a `<module>` entry for the respective modules, with `OTHER_DIRECTORY` depending on where the project module belongs.